www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

     * [x] The weekly support tasks are ok, even though there are too many active ones.
     * [x] Clean up history document and link to this blog entry.
     * [x] Link to about this sie from history document.
-* [ ] Add true goal to main objectives: The project's relationship to the public is unclear, but stays an unresolved issue.
+* [x] Add true goal to main objectives: The project's relationship to the public is unclear, but stays an unresolved issue.
-# Done Tasks
 * [x] Add project advertisement text in secondary column of front menu.
     * [x] Put there a shortened version of the README.
     * [x] Improve the project description in the README.